cloakfarer/pokemon-list/README.md

 This is a [Next.js](https://nextjs.org) project using TypeScript bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-It's purpose is to display a list of the first 20 Pokémon sorted by ID.
+Its purpose is to display a list of the first 20 Pokémon sorted by ID.

 ## Getting Started